This page describes the audit logs created by Cloud Source Repositories as part of Cloud Audit Logs.

 To enable some or all of your Data Access logs, see Configuring Data Access Logs.

-The Data Access logs that you configure can affect your logs pricing in Stackdriver.
+The Data Access logs that you configure can affect your logs pricing in Google Cloud's operations suite.
 See the Pricing section on this page.

 Audit log permissions